-Edge Hill University develops academic partnerships with a wide range of third-party organisations, from UK-based employers, colleges and awarding bodies to overseas higher education providers, for the delivery of modules or programmes leading to the award of University credit or qualifications, or the provision of learning opportunities including student work placements, international exchanges and arrangements for entry with advanced standing (articulation).
-The University's procedures for managing the academic standards and quality of its academic partnerships address the Office for Students' (OfS) General Ongoing Conditions of Registration1 as specified in Figure 1 and is informed by the Advice and Guidance contained within the UK Quality Code for Higher Education (2018)2.
+Edge Hill University develops academic partnerships with a wide range of third-party organisations, from UK-based employers, colleges and awarding bodies to overseas higher education providers, for the delivery of modules or programmes leading to the award of university credit or qualifications, or the provision of learning opportunities including student work placements, international exchanges and arrangements for entry with advanced standing (articulation).

+The University's procedures for managing the academic standards and quality of its academic partnerships are fully aligned with the Quality and Standards Conditions B1 to B5 of the Office for Students' (OfS) Regulatory Framework for Higher Education in England, which includes the mandatory Sector Recognised Standards and is informed by the Advice and Guidance on Partnerships contained within the UK Quality Code (2018).